MaterializeInc/materialize/doc/user/content/sql/system-catalog.md

 Field            | Meaning
 -----------------|----------
-`global_id`      | The unique ID of the table, source, or view containing the column.
+`id`             | The unique ID of the table, source, or view containing the column.
 `name`           | The name of the column.
 `field_number`   | The index of the column in its containing table, source, or view.
 `nullable`       | Can the column contain a `NULL` value?